L2BombSquad/evm-force-inclusion/README.md

 ### `ForceInclusionClient`

-- `constructor(config)` – create with an existing `Signer` and optional contract overrides.
+- `constructor(config)` – create with an existing `WalletClient` from `viem` and optional contract overrides.
-- `ForceInclusionClient.fromPrivateKey(privateKey, rpcUrl, overrides)` – convenience constructor.
+- `ForceInclusionClient.fromPrivateKey(privateKey, rpcUrl, overrides)` – convenience constructor using `viem` under the hood.
 - `sendTransaction(request)` – unified entry point; pass `request.l2.type` as `"arb"` or `"op"` with an explicit `l1ContractAddress`.
 - `createArbitrumRetryableTicket(request)` / `depositToOptimismPortal(request)` remain available for direct interaction, if preferred.